-1PPNR includes losses from operational risk events.
+PPNR includes losses from operational risk events.

-2Trading and counterparty losses include mark-to-market and credit valuation adjustments losses and losses arising from the counterparty default scenario component applied to derivatives, securities lending, and repurchase agreement activities.
+Trading and counterparty losses include mark-to-market and credit valuation adjustments losses and losses arising from the counterparty default scenario component applied to derivatives, securities lending, and repurchase agreement activities.

-3Other losses/(gains) includes projected change in Funding Value Adjustments/Overnight Index Swaps as well as CLO Impairment losses.
+Other losses/(gains) includes projected change in funding value adjustments/overnight index swaps, as well as non-collateralized loan obligation ("CLO") and CLO impairment losses.

-4Average assets are averaged over the nine-quarter planning horizon.
-Amounts are rounded to the nearest tenth of a percentage point.
+Average assets are averaged over the nine-quarter planning horizon.
+Percentages are rounded to the nearest tenth of a percentage point.